 The per capita income in Larchmont in 2010 was $107,512, which is wealthy relative to New York and the nation.
 This equates to an annual income of $430,048 for a family of four.

 Larchmont is a somewhat ethnically-diverse village.
 The people who call Larchmont home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Larchmont residents report their race to be White, followed by Asian.
-Important ancestries of people in Larchmont include Irish, English, German, and Russian.
+Larchmont also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.21% of the village’s residents.
+Important ancestries of people in Larchmont include Italian, Irish, English, German, and Scottish.

 The most common language spoken in Larchmont is English.
 Other important languages spoken here include Spanish and French.